2001 Atlantic hurricane season: Tropical Storm Barry

 On July 24, a tropical wave moved off the coast of Africa and tracked westward.
 The wave entered the Caribbean Sea on July 29 and gained in organization and convection, before reaching the Gulf of Mexico on August 1.
 By the following day, a tropical depression developed about 200 mi west-northwest of Key West, Florida, and soon strengthened into Tropical Storm Barry.
 After fluctuations in intensity, including when it weakened to a tropical depression on August 4, the system attained peak winds of 70 mph in the Gulf of Mexico late on August 5.
 Around 05:00 UTC on the next day, Barry made landfall near Santa Rosa Beach, Florida, at the same intensity.
 The storm weakened to a tropical depression over southern Alabama about seven hours later, before degenerating into a remnant low over Mississippi early on August 7.
 The remnant low continued north-northwestward until dissipating over Missouri on August 8.

-The storm affected Florida; rainfall peaked at 8.9 in at Tallahassee, and winds gusts topped out at 79 mph.
+The tropical wave that developed into Barry generated rough seas over the Straits of Florida, capsizing a boat of Cuban refugees, six of whom drowned.
+Barry's precursor also dropped heavy rain over South Florida, peaking at 11.7 in near Stuart, damaging about 300 homes in Martin County, 69 severely.
+In the Florida Panhandle, rainfall reached 8.9 in in Tallahassee, and winds gusts topped out at 79 mph.
+Winds caused damage to some homes and downed trees, while floodwaters inundated streets and entered some cars and structures.
 Three people in Florida were killed by the storm, and total damage is estimated at $30 million (2001 USD).
+Several other states in the South reported rainfall.